Mother of 2 dies just a day after flu diagnosis

 Murrieta's aunt seemed stunned by how quickly the illness turned deadly.

 "I wonder what was she feeling.
-How did she feel when did she start having a hard time breathing?
+How did she feel when she started having a hard time breathing?
 We'll never have answers," Gonzalez said.
 "By the time I got to her she wasn't able to talk anymore."

 The family has set up a GoFundMe account to raise money for funeral expenses.
 So far, it has raised nearly $17,000.